azekeprofit/azekeprofit.github.io/README.md

 # Language learning

 One of these scripts is [Youtube Multi](youtube%20multi.user.js?raw=true).
-It adds "Multi Lang" control on Youtube playback bar that shows multiple language captions on videos (if they exist):
+It replaces default "CC/Subtitles" button  on Youtube playback bar with my own that can show multiple language captions on at the same time, provided video has them:

 ![screenshot of Youtube Multi](youtube%20multi.jpg)

-Note that default language list is English, Korean, Kazakh and Japanese, so if the button doesn't detect more than one of the languages on the video -- nothing happens and button removes itself, see [below](#language-list) on how to change default list.

 Here are some of the videos with mutliple subtitles i tested it on:

-* [Past, present and future tenses of "Go" in Kazakh](https://www.youtube.com/watch?v=xRJKt67K4BA) -- has English, Kazakh, Korean (and an auto-generated Russian track but i ignore those)
+* [Past, present and future tenses of "Go" in Kazakh](https://www.youtube.com/watch?v=xRJKt67K4BA) -- has English, Kazakh, Korean (and an auto-generated Russian track but script disables those unless it's the only subtitle available)

 * [도시로 간 처녀(1981) The Maiden Who Went to the City](https://www.youtube.com/watch?v=QHSN2HJiLIQ) -- one of the many old films on Korean Classic Films Archive channel, has English and Korean subtitles.

-Script is installed by drag and dropping [the file](youtube%20multi.user.js?raw=true) into "Extensions" tab of Chrome (Ctrl-Shift-E).
+Script is installed by drag and dropping [the file](youtube%20multi.user.js?raw=true) into "Extensions" tab of Chrome (Ctrl-Shift-E or "chrome:extensions" from address bar).

-## Language list

-Language list by default is English, Korean, Kazakh and Japanese.
-You can open the script with Notepad and change the list as per your needs.
-For example, to make the list only English and Japanese, set myLangs constant inside the script to 'en,ja'

-Language codes in the list are from [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

 # A confluence of gaming and programming

-However i never expected these scripting skills to be applied to gaming.
+I didn't expect these scripting skills to be applied to gaming.
 I've always worked on software for large companies and my toolset is mostly in the area of how to build serious-looking user-interface to be used by thousands of people every day on work.

 Yet, through various circumstances and deficiences (both mine and games') i encountered ways to combine these passions of mine into one.
 Such as: